Brichardson117/improved-rotary-phone/Develop/README.md

   ## Installation
-  clone this repository to your local machine, run node in your command line and answer the prompts accordingly
+  clone github repository, use command line and node to run prompts used to generate readme

   ## Usage

-  ##Credits
+  use to generate professional readme

+  ## Credits

   ##Contributing